StrucEng-Library-kfmresearch/strucenglib-website/docs/strucenglib_plugin/home.md

 # StrucEng Library Rhinoceros Plugin

 The StrucEng Library Plugin unites and extends Finite Element Analysis of [Compas FEA](https://compas.dev/compas_fea/latest/) into [Rhinoceros 3D](https://www.rhino3d.com/).
+This is a change.

 It features Rhino user-interfaces and bundles various FE models to support the structural analysis of reinforced concrete and masonry.